SliverXReal/Redmond97-SE/README.md

 The flag --systeminstall when ran as sudo/su will install to /usr/share/themes instead for either script.

+There will be warnings generated by ImagMagick when a color scheme results in grayscale PNGs for the arrow graphics.
+This can be ignored: Trying to supress these has been unsuccessful so far but is planned on being fixed at some point.

 Why
 ---
 This initially started because I wanted a dark theme with non-flat controls and colors.